Valentine’s Day Cake

 Valentine Heart Cake with Pink Buttercream

-Our simple heart cake trick creates a heart cake as a base for gorgeous pink raspberry buttercream (my Mom’s Chocolate Buttercream is also divine here).
-Leave it beautifully right there or gild the lily with fruit, macarons, meringue cookies, ruby chocolate pieces, chocolate covered Oreos . . . go exploring for your look.
+Our simple heart cake trick creates a heart cake as a base for gorgeous pink raspberry buttercream (my Mom’s Chocolate Buttercream which uses cocoa powder is also divine here).
+Leave it beautifully right there or decorate with fruit, macarons, meringue cookies, ruby chocolate pieces, chocolate covered Oreos . . . replicate mine or go exploring for your look.

-The cake is spectacular, yet the ease of it is even more spectacular!
-Use a cake mix for standard square and round 8-inch pans, one of each.
-Double it up to make two layers filled with buttercream or pastry cream/filling, or a combo, or do as I did with one simple frosted layer.
+My Valentine’s Day cake recipe is spectacular, yet the ease of it is even more spectacular!
+You can use this chocolate cake recipe or a chocolate cake mix (or your favorite flavor; red velvet cake is beautiful!) and standard cake pans, 1 square and 1 round 8-inch pan, and divide the cake batter evenly between the pans.
+Double it up to make two cake layers filled with buttercream or pastry cream/filling, or a combo, or do as I did with one simple frosted layer.

 Homemade buttercream is THE key to a great cake of any origin (boxed, purchased, scratch).
-Very soft butter, confectioner’s sugar, a little milk and a little flavoring.
+Very soft butter, confectioner’s sugar, a little milk and a little flavoring, all according to my Raspberry buttercream recipe.
 And that is all.

 Pink raspberry buttercream in a bowl

 If you have not yet discovered the delight of flavoring frostings and glazes with freeze-dried fruit powder, the time is now!
-These are readily available at Whole Foods, just pulverize to a powder in the food processor (love the mini-prep processor for this) or a mortar and pestle.
+These are readily available at Whole Foods (my favorite is this pouch of freeze dried raspberries).
+Just pulverize to a powder in the food processor (love the mini-prep processor for this) or a mortar and pestle.
+Sift out the seeds.

-The benefit of the fruit powder is tons of real fruit flavor and color without the liquid that doesn’t blend well into the buttercream.
+The benefit of this fruit powder is tons of real fruit flavor and color without the liquid, which doesn’t blend well into buttercream.

 Raspberry buttercream on a heart cake

-For this cake, I like to frost just the top of the cake, not the sides.
+1. For this cake, I like to frost just the top of the cake, not the sides.
 This allows the chocolate (or any flavor) cake to be visible around the sides.
-Leave a peek of cake around the edges at the top as well, for a border-look.
-Frost just to about 1/2 inch from the edge.

 Heart cake decorated with fruit and macarons